brandur/sorg/content/passages-drafts/001-portland.md

 Keiko seemed a little agitated during our time in line.
-I assumed it was for the same reason that I was agitated, namely that we were spending half our day waiting for ice cream, but it turned out to be something else entirely.
-The man who'd been standing directly in front of us in line had been [Hideaki Itō][ito], a huge movie star in Japan.
-The poor guy had gathered his young family and traveled across the Pacific ocean for a little hard-won anonymity in suburban America, only to find himself in line next to one of the few other Japanese nationals in the city.
+I assumed it was for the same reason that I was agitated, namely that we were spending half our day waiting for ice cream, but it was something else entirely.
+The man who'd been standing directly in front of us in line had been [Hideaki Itō][ito], a big movie star in Japan.
+The unlucky fellow had gathered his young family and traveled across the Pacific ocean for a little hard-won anonymity in suburban America, only to find himself in line next to one of the few other Japanese nationals in the city.

-Keiko hadn't said anything because she wasn't 100% sure it was him (only about 95%), which is roughly consistent to my experience with meeting celebrities in the wild.
+Keiko hadn't said anything because she wasn't 100% sure it was him (only about 95%), which is roughly consistent with my experience seeing celebrities in the wild.
 A few years back, Peter and I sat down for some cocktails at Milk Tiger in Calgary.
 We looked next to us and just a few feet away was [Kiefer Sutherland][kiefer], having a drink alone at the bar.
 We spent the next hour debating heatedly (and very quietly) whether or not it was him, and which _24_ quote we could use in case it was, when suddenly, and before we could say a word, he got up, and walked out of the bar.

 I said, "I wonder if it was him."
 Peter replied, "You idiot.
 Of course it was him."